Expect This To Happen To Bitcoin’s Price If The Stock Market Crashed

 Measuring the correlation remains the key to answering this question.
 Ultimately, it is the correlation between Bitcoin and stocks that will determine the effects that a market crash may have.
 In this guide, we will evaluate the correlation between Bitcoin and stocks, determine the driving forces behind that correlation, and what it could mean if stocks fell dramatically.

 A stock market crash is defined as a rapid drop in the price of 10% or more.
 Fortunately, these events are less common than bull markets, but there have been several examples of market crashes throughout history.
-Stocks market crashes can be the result of a single or combination of factors.
+Stock market crashes can be the result of a single or combination of factors.
 A few catalysts that can spark a rapid decline in stock prices include investor sentiment, economic growth, speculation, black swan events and monetary policy – in reality, the majority of crashes are caused by a combination of these.

-• Extreme investor emotion/sentiment.
+- Extreme investor emotion/sentiment.
 Arguably, the most important catalyst of a market crash is human emotion.
 Stock market prices are a representation of what humans perceive to be fair stock value.
 If investors become fearful and confidence is low, fair value can begin to fall.
 This sentiment can quickly snowball, which can lead to a rapid decline in price.

-• A decline in economic growth.
+- A decline in economic growth.
 Stock market values can ebb and flow with economic growth.
 When the gross domestic product (GDP) is high and unemployment is low, stock markets are more likely to rally.
 When GDP is low and unemployment is high, stocks are more likely to be poised for a sharp fall.

-• Excessive speculation.
+- Excessive speculation.
 Sustained periods of stock market growth can lead to excessive speculation of stock values.
 Speculation can also lead to excessive use of leverage, which can quickly amplify stock market crashes if prices begin to fall.

-Are Stocks And Bitcoin Correlated?
+Stocks And Bitcoin Appear Correlated

 The best way to evaluate the relationship between stocks and Bitcoin is to use a correlation coefficient.
 This is defined by a range that extends from -1 to +1 and can be calculated by comparing the similarity of two datasets.
 A correlation coefficient of -1 infers that Bitcoin and stocks move in complete opposition to each other.
 A correlation coefficient of 0 infers that Bitcoin and stocks move completely independently.
 Finally, a correlation coefficient of +1 infers that Bitcoin and stocks move in perfect unison.